 Kayaking - Home to the lovely Exuma Cays Land and Sea Park, the Bahamas is a fantastic destination for kayakers.
 This protected marine sanctuary – home to more than 350 cays – has tremendous sea, bird and plant life, plus gorgeous reefs and white-sand beaches.

 Sailing - Filled with hundreds of islands, turquoise waters, and active marine life, a trip to the Bahamas isn't complete with a sailing excursion.
 Whether it's a sunset sail, half-day catamaran cruise, or multi-day island-hopping adventure, you'll be in for the experience of a lifetime.
-Set out with Majestic Tours and choose from a variety of tours such as snorkel and sunset cruises.
+Set out with Seahorse Sailing Adventures and choose from a variety of tours such as snorkel and sunset cruises.

 Cafe Matisse - Indulge in eclectic Italian cuisine at this noteworthy spot in Nassau.
 The ambiance is also fabulous, from the yellow walls to the Matisse prints and charming garden courtyard setting.